subsquid/squid-sdk/README.md

 To start using the framework and understand its versatility, clone or fork our [squid-template](https://github.com/subsquid/squid-template) repository and find out how convenient it makes to build an API based on blockchain data.

+### Documentation

+For more information about the project, visit our [documentation page](docs.subsquid.io).
+If you find any inconsistencies in the documentation (spelling mistakes, missing things, passages that are not easy to understand), please report it on our [documentation repositoriy](https://github.com/subsquid/docs).

 ## Contributing

 Subsquid is an OpenSource project, contributions are welcomed, encouraged and will be rewarded!